 Public meetings and participation in the RTP: The public was involved in many ways during the development of this plan.

-- There was a public forum on December 1, 2010 to introduce drafts of the plan and accept comment. - The public was invited to comment on the plan during the 30-day public comment period (July 29, to August 29, 2011). - A public meeting on the draft RTP was held on August 29, 2011 in the offices of the Martha's Vineyard Commission.

-Additionally, the work of the Island Plan Transportation Work Group provided much input for this update; it's members included Jeff Parker (Chair), Dean Bragonier, Christina Brown, Sean Flynn, Chris Fried, Dan Greenbaum, Tristan Israel, Raye King, Chris Murphy, Kathy Newman, Robert Potts, Linda Sibley, John Stevenson, Richard Toole.
+Primarily, there was a public forum on December 1, 2010 to introduce drafts of the plan and accept comment.
+In addition, the public was invited to comment on the plan during the 30-day public comment period (August xx, to xx, 2011).
+Additionally, the work of the Island Plan transportation work group provided much input for this update; it's members included Jeff Parker (Chair), Dean Bragonier, Christina Brown, Sean Flynn, Chris Fried, Dan Greenbaum, Tristan Israel, Raye King, Chris Murphy, Kathy Newman, Robert Potts, Linda Sibley, John Stevenson, Richard Toole.

-In addition to the many comments received in the form of mark-ups from individuals who read various drafts (particularly helpful comments from MassDOT), written comments were received from Paul Maloney (FHWA) and David Mohler (MassDOT).
+In addition to the many comments received in the form of mark-ups from individuals who read various drafts (particularly helpful comments from MassDOT), written comments were received from xxx).
 All written comments are available at the Martha's Vineyard Commission website (www.mvcommission.org), in the Resource Documents file "RTP Comments 2011".